rizdaprasetya/mt-alt-doc/en/home.md

 <span class="badge badge-gray" style="float: right;">No Programming</span>
 #### Payment Link

 No website yet?
 Not a problem.
-Send invoices and receive payments by sharing a link to your customer that redirects your customer to Midtrans payment page.
+Send invoices and receive payments from your customers by sharing a link that redirects them to Midtrans payment page.

 - [Payment Link Overview](/en/payment-link/overview.md)
   </div>